 Expert advice: Check the foundation of your home for any cracks or openings.
 Seal these with concrete or masonry sealant.
 Pay attention to areas where pipes and wires enter the house, as these are common entry points for cockroaches.
 Regularly inspect and maintain screens on windows and doors to ensure they are in good repair.

 Expert advice: Choose a pest control company that is licensed and insured.
-Ask for references and read online reviews to ensure that the company has a good reputation.
+Ask for references and read online reviews to confirm that the company has a good reputation.
 Get a detailed inspection of your property to identify the source of the infestation and develop a targeted treatment plan.

 FAQ